 - Irishman Kevin O’Kane falsely marketed 41 villas in Altinkum, swindling as many as 80 families in a £4m property scam.
 O’Kane was not entitled to sell the villas, and claimed that he had been swindled by his business partner.
-He is currently serving four years in jail.
+He served four years in jail.

 Unfortunately, scams do happen in Turkey.
 However, they are rare and as long as you follow these simple steps while buying a property in Turkey you have absolutely no reason to fear.

 You’d be shocked at the number of otherwise sensible people who neglect to fully check out their property before they hand their money over - Haley Brown’s clients are a case in point.
 Greed and the chance to snap up a perceived ‘bargain’ property are often enough to make common sense fly out the window.
 Do your homework.
 Make notes.
 And read on to discover exactly how you can make the most savvy property purchase possible.

 There are two types of illegal construction in Turkey.
 If you follow the rest of the measures suggested in this article you will safely avoid both:

 i.
 Village houses

 These rural constructions are found outside the main centres.
 Originally built on agricultural land for the villagers who worked the plots, these properties were given retrospective habitation licenses by the local authorities.
 However, they are not recognised under Turkish law.
 If you buy one of these properties not only will you be unable to raise finance on it as it’s an illegal dwelling, but you’ll most likely be stuck with it forever as no one will want to take it off your hands.